-Located near the main campus of the University of Puerto Rico, El Hipopotamo started life as a busy panadería, but gradually grew to a full-fledged restaurant.
-It still retains its bakery roots though, offering local pastries and an terrific choice of deli meats and cheeses.
+Located near the main campus of the University of Puerto Rico, El Hipopotamo started life as a busy panadería but gradually grew to a full-fledged restaurant.
+It still retains its bakery roots though, offering local pastries and a terrific choice of deli meats and cheeses.
 Like many San Juan panaderías, El Hipopotamo is a popular haunt with politicians and intellectuals.
 You can rub elbows with students and senators at all hours here.

 880 Muñoz Rivera Avenue, Río Piedras